H.R. 2555: Freedom of Association in Higher Education Act of 2025

 Who benefits from H.R.
 2555?

-Students in fraternities and sororities
+Students already in fraternities and sororities

-Students seeking to join single-sex groups
+Students rushing or applying to join

-Historically single-sex off-campus social clubs
+Off-campus single-sex social clubs

-Single-sex organizations themselves
+The organizations themselves

 Who is affected by H.R.
 2555?

-Colleges and universities receiving Title IV funds
+Colleges and universities that take federal funds

 Campus administrators and student affairs offices